praful-parashar/blockchain-explorer/README.md

 1. Change your directory to the django project folder from command line.

+2. python3 manage.py makemigrations

-2. python3 manage.py migrate --run-syncdb
+3. python3 manage.py migrate

-3. python3 manage.py createsuperuser
+4. python3 manage.py createsuperuser

-4. set your username and password for Django-Admin
+5. Set your username and password for Django-Admin

-5. python3 manage.py makemigrations

-6. python3 manage.py migrate

-7. python3 manage.py runserver
+6. python3 manage.py runserver

 ### Now open browser and type in the url field :  127.0.0.0:8000/run